-Whether you're young or old, married or single – a will ensures your financial wishes are met when it's your time to go.
+Whether you're young or old, married or single, child-free or proud parents – a will ensures your financial wishes are met when it's your time to go.
 While it may be a subject many would rather avoid, writing a will doesn't have to be a morbid process, nor does it have to be a lengthy affair.

 How does a will kit work?